Above: Kaax̲waan Dawn Jackson presenting at SCS's Wild Foods Potluck. Photo by Ḵaa Yahaayí Shkalneegi Muriel Reid.

-We are honored that Dawn presented the keynote speech at the Wild Foods Potluck.
+We are honored that Dawn presented the keynote speech at our 2019 Wild Foods Potluck.
 We are grateful for her time, her words, and her presence.

 Dawn has invested her life in her community and traditions, and the perspective she shared with us is invaluable.
 She spoke with eloquence, humor, strength, and passion.

-Dawn and OVK have fought to protect the Roadless Rule on their homelands from the moment it was threatened.
+Dawn and the Organized Village of Kake have fought to protect the Roadless Rule on their homelands from the moment it was threatened.
 We are humbled to work with her and OVK to keep the Roadless Rule on the Tongass, and we look forward to the growth of this partnership.